trishazdz/petrarchive/abe_notes.md

  rvf-50 c011r-c011v - Compared to Facs....
 Pillcrow in wrong location. should be on rvf line 57 but is in 59.

  rvf-55&59 c013r-c013v & rvf-63 c014r line 5 - Example where the pillcrow is not indented due to it being in an abnormal position.
 Usually the 1st 'lg' of each type='ballata_grande' is indented.
 In this case, the pillcrow is on the 3rd 'lg'.
-Should we add a class to signify pillcrow indentation?
+Should we add a class to signify pillcrow indentation? -- I did indeed end up adding 'indent' class for these cases

+ rvf 63 c014r line 5 - indented pillcrow affects poem line number

  rvf-71 line 97 c016v in c015r-c018v - added class 'no-indent' for anamoly case where first 'lg' should NOT be indented